The very faint X-ray transient Swift J174610-290018 at the Galactic center: Introduction

-Beyond LMXBs, with an X-ray luminosity $L_X\lesssim 10^{36}$ erg s$^{-1}$, high mass X-ray binaries (HMXBs) can also belong to the VFXT class \citep{Wijnands2006,Mandel2025}.
-In this case the compact object is typically accreting from the wind of the companion and an accretion disk might not be present.
-Moreover, accreting white dwarfs cataclysmic variables (CV) can contribute to the faint end of the VFXT population \citep{Hofmann2018}.
-Other than binary systems, also magnetars that have typical quiescent luminosity of $L_X \sim10^{33}$ erg s$^{-1}$ \citep{Mereghetti2015}, can undergo faint outbursts consistent with the VFXTs fluxes \citep{Coti_Zelati2018} and contribute a small fraction of the VFXT population.
+High-mass X-ray binaries (HMXBs) with X-ray luminosities ($L_X$) of $\lesssim 10^{36}$ erg s$^{-1}$, can also belong to the VFXT class \citep{Wijnands2006,Mandel2025}.
+In this case, the compact object is typically accreting from the wind of the companion and an accretion disk might not be present.
+Moreover, accreting white dwarf cataclysmic variables (CVs) can contribute to the faint end of the VFXT population \citep{Hofmann2018}.
+In addition to binary systems, magnetars that have typical quiescent luminosities ($L_X$) of $\sim10^{33}$ erg s$^{-1}$ \citep{Mereghetti2015} can also undergo faint outbursts consistent with VFXTs fluxes \citep{Coti_Zelati2018}; they make up a small fraction of the VFXT population.

-In this work, we study the outburst of an X-ray transient that was discovered by the \swift\ telescope on 22 February 2024 \citep{Reynolds2024} during the daily monitoring of the GC \citep{Degenaar2015}.
-The source, named Swift J174610--290018, was proposed as a new VFXT.
-The transient is located 6.7 arcmin east of \sgras\ (Fig.~\ref{fig:image}), corresponding to a projected distance of 16 pc at 8.2 kpc \citep{Gravity2019}, with an initial reported unabsorbed flux of $F_{2-10}=(6.1 \pm 2.4) \times 10^{-12}$ erg cm$^{-2}$ s$^{-1}$ in the 2--10 keV band, corresponding to a luminosity at the GC distance of $L_{2-10}\simeq 5 \times 10^{34}$ erg s$^{-1}$ \citep{Reynolds2024}.
-The outburst was also observed with \xmm, \nustar, and {\it EP}.
-The \swift\ monitoring have shown that the source returned to quiescence at the beginning of April 2024 \citep{Degenaar2024}.
+In this work we studied the outburst of an X-ray transient that was discovered by the \swift\ telescope on 22 February 2024 \citep{Reynolds2024} during the daily monitoring of the GC \citep{Degenaar2015}.
+The source, named Swift J174610$-$290018, was proposed as a new VFXT.
+The transient is located 6.7 arcmin east of \sgras\ (Fig.~\ref{fig:image}), corresponding to a projected distance of 16 pc at 8.2 kpc \citep{Gravity2019}, with an initial reported unabsorbed flux in the 2--10 keV band ($F_{2-10}$) of $(6.1 \pm 2.4) \times 10^{-12}$ erg cm$^{-2}$ s$^{-1}$, corresponding to a luminosity ($L_{2-10}$) of $\simeq 5 \times 10^{34}$ erg s$^{-1}$ at the GC distance \citep{Reynolds2024}.
+The outburst was also observed with \xmm, \nustar, and EP. \swift\ monitoring has shown that the source returned to quiescence at the beginning of April 2024 \citep{Degenaar2024}.

-This transient was also observed on 26 February 2024 by \xrism\ with the XTend instrument (the imaging camera), which shows a peculiar spectrum consistent with a NS-LMXB in addition to ionized iron lines (Fe XXV and Fe XXVI) at $\sim 7$ keV \citep{Yoshimoto2025}.
-The authors dubbed the source XRISM J174610.8--290021 and proposed it as an accretion disk corona source \citep{White1982,Dove1997,Iaria2013}, in which the direct emission from the NS-LMXB is blocked by the thick accretion flow, as the system is oriented edge-on.
-The observed flux is then the radiation scattered by the hot plasma, photoionized by the NS-LMXB, that surrounds the accretion flow (the accretion disk corona).
+This transient was also observed on 26 February 2024 by the X-Ray Imaging and Spectroscopy Mission (\xrism) with the XTend instrument (the imaging camera); it showed a peculiar spectrum consistent with a NS-LMXB in addition to ionized iron lines (Fe XXV and Fe XXVI) at $\sim 7$ keV \citep{Yoshimoto2025}.
+The authors dubbed the source XRISM J174610.8$-$290021 and proposed it to be an accretion disk corona source \citep{White1982,Dove1997,Iaria2013} in which the direct emission from the NS-LMXB is blocked by the thick accretion flow, as the system is oriented edge-on.
+The observed flux is then the radiation-scattered by the ionized plasma that surrounds the accretion flow (the accretion disk corona).